 This is one of those plugins that don’t have a specific screen for settings or tools on the left admin panel.
 Instead, it builds the rollback feature directly into WordPress.

-Rolling Back Plugins
+Roll Back Plugins in WordPress

 In your plugins screen, you’ll see the «Rollback» link appear next to «Deactivate.»